 - Christian Living.
 We are witnesses to the Gospel values as taught and lived by Christ thus making God’s love known and experienced by all.

-- We seek and maintain uncompromising standard of quality in teaching, learning, service, and stewardship of school resources.
+- Excellence.
+We seek and maintain uncompromising standard of quality in teaching, learning, service, and stewardship of school resources.

 - Professional Responsibility.
 We are committed to efficiently and responsibly apply the learned principles, values and skills in the chosen field of discipline, taking initiative and command responsibility in one’s professional advancement.